 Over the course of 25 trips, MTSO’s cross-cultural travelers have arrived with questions, not answers

-The 200,000-mile threshold most likely was crossed sometime in the past year.
+The 200,000-mile threshold most likely was crossed sometime in 2012.
 It might have been during the India trip in January, or Israel/Palestine in July.
 But those whose cross-cultural immersion travels comprised those miles will tell you the distance, while significant, is only part of the story.